rachelcluke/mixology-society/README.md

 In order to move away from the basic fonts available, I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
 For the main text I have chosen [Glory](https://fonts.google.com/specimen/Glory "Glory font") as I feel it is has a sharp, simple and easy to read look.
 To make the navigation bar stand out form the text, I decided to use [Inter](https://fonts.google.com/specimen/Inter?query=inter "Inter font").
 This font is complimentary to the Glory font, and will help be distinctive as navigation links in the header.

+Additional Notes:

+- I have intentionally imported the fonts in the css file and not index.html as it saved some space in the html file and as this is a static website, the slightly longer loading time is not critical.

+- There is a 'double reset' in the css file.
+It simplifies calculate rem unit as I no longer need to think in scale factor of 1.6 but 10 instead.

 ## Icons